MWGitHub/wizard_auth/README.md

 ## Schema

-Users have a username, password_digest, and session_token.
+Wizards have a username, password_digest, and session_token.
-Links have a title and url; each belongs to a User.
+Courses have a title and description; each belongs to a Wizard instructor.
-Comments have a body; each belongs to a User and a Link.
+Enrollments each belongs to a Wizard and a Course.

 ## Specs